2024 Washington Commanders season: Week 2: vs. New York Giants

 Center Tyler Biadasz, linebacker Frankie Luvu and safety Percy Butler served as game captains.
 Kicker Austin Seibert, who replaced Cade York earlier in the week, was named NFC Special Teams Player of the Week after accounting for all of the team's points with a franchise-record seven field goals.
 The game marked Washington's first win without scoring a touchdown since 2009 as the team snapped a four-game winless streak against the Giants.
+The Commanders also became the first team since the 1989 Minnesota Vikings to win a game despite allowing three touchdowns and scoring none, and the first to do so in regulation.